PowerShell/Modules/Modules/Microsoft.PowerShell.SecretsManagement/README.md

 ### Binary module vault extension

-This is a PowerShell module with a manifest file (.psd1) that specifies a managed assembly that implements the SecretsManagementExtension abstract class.
+This is a PowerShell module with a manifest file (.psd1) that specifies a managed assembly that implements the SecretManagementExtension abstract class.
 An example of such a module has been provided in the `TestExtensionModules\AKVault\` directory.
 This binary module uses the Azure `Az.Accounts` and `Az.KeyVault` PowerShell modules to add/remove/retrieve SecureString secrets from an Azure KeyVault resource.
 See the `TestExtensionModules\AKVault\build\AKVaultExtension\AKVaultExtension.cs` source file for details.